Salt (chemistry): Colour

-The colour of an ionic compound is often different from the colour of an aqueous solution containing the constituent ions, or the hydrated form of the same compound.
+The colour of a salt is often different from the colour of an aqueous solution containing the constituent ions, or the hydrated form of the same compound.

 The anions in compounds with bonds with the most ionic character tend to be colorless (with an absorption band in the ultraviolet part of the spectrum).
 In compounds with less ionic character, their color deepens through yellow, orange, red, and black (as the absorption band shifts to longer wavelengths into the visible spectrum).

 The absorption band of simple cations shifts toward a shorter wavelength when they are involved in more covalent interactions.
-This occurs during hydration of metal ions, so colorless anhydrous ionic compounds with an anion absorbing in the infrared can become colorful in solution.
+This occurs during hydration of metal ions, so colorless anhydrous salts with an anion absorbing in the infrared can become colorful in solution.

+Salts exist in many different colors, which arise either from their constituent anions, cations or solvates.
+For example: